patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 alternative way to express the relationships between individual fields.
 The `Grid`, however, uses the `Row` type as its building blocks.

 A `Stone` is an integer, too.
-It represents the player's number for fields occupied by a particular player.
+It represents a player's number for fields occupied by his or her stones.

 Those types won't add powerful abstractions to the program, but make the signature of certain functions a bit clearer.
 (It's also possible to limit the